 RB9 is doing it, building a spatial cable robot for accessing large workspaces in generally warehouse or hangar applications.
 I phrase it that way because I find cable robots to be too captivating: they have a pretty large design space and they really obviously exhibit a wide range of classical dynamics, yet they also appear within the capability of a small team to design and produce.
 While they left the overall system at their hangar headquarters, I appreciated the drive unit they brought to the show and the wide-ranging discussion with their founder.

 If you take a standard, non-collaborative robot arm and add instrumented cushions, does that make it safe to work next to without a cage?
-That's what Kuka is asking with their Airskin, which consists of a number of soft panels attached around a regular arm and instrumented to detect collisions with unknown operators.
+That's what Airskin is asking by attaching soft panels to regular robotic arms, each instrumented to detect collisions with unknown operators.